Strabismus Treatment in Orange County

 In exotropia, either eye turns outwards when the child is focusing on distant objects, near objects, or both.
 This condition can be chronic or may only occur occasionally (for example, when the child is tired or sick).
 It is also be associated with a squint in one eye when exposed to bright sunlight.

 More commonly known as “lazy eye,” amblyopia occurs when the brain fails to receive a strong signal from the eye via the optic nerve.
 Nearly half of all children who suffer from strabismus will go on to develop amblyopia.
 Because the eyes often appear normal, permanent damage can occur while the problem goes undetected.
-It is estimated that amblyopia affects between 1 and 5 percents of the population, so early screening in childhood is critical to prevent permanent damage.
+It is estimated that amblyopia affects between 1 and 5 percents of the population, so an early screening in childhood is critical to prevent permanent damage.
 If left uncorrected, poor vision or blindness may occur in the affected eye, leading to overall impairment in adulthood.
 Treatment for lazy eye typically involves impairing the strong eye (through a patch or special eyeglasses) to encourage the weaker eye to grow stronger.

 In some instances, the eyes of infants only appear to be crossed.
 If these children are not diagnosed with strabismus, their condition is referred to as pseudostrabismus.
 As a child’s facial features develop, the appearance of pseudostrabismus will improve and eventually resolve on its own.
 Strabismus, on the other hand, will not improve without treatment and may continue to worsen.

 If strabismus is suspected, our ophthalmologists will first seek to determine whether there is a true visual disorder or if it is pseudostrabismus.
 One test our doctor will perform is the Corneal Light Reflex test, which allows the doctor to examine how light is reflected in the child’s eyes.
 With pseudostrabismus, the light will be evenly reflected in both pupils.
-With strabismus, the light will appear in difference places for each eye.
+With strabismus, the light will appear in different places for each eye.

 It can be difficult for a parent or even a pediatrician to distinguish between pseudostrabismus and true strabismus.
 For this reason, it is important to have your child examined by one of our experienced ophthalmologists if there is any suspicion of a visual disorder.